Daniel-KM/Omeka-S-module-Next/README.md

 - Trim property values: remove leading and trailing whitespaces preventively on any resource creation or update, or curatively via the batch edit, so values will be easier to find and to compare exactly (fix [#1258]).
+- Deduplicate property values: remove exact duplicated values on any new or updated resource preventively.

 Installation